Compliance Gate Platform

 3. Add information to the fields and upload image files (when necessary).
 Note that some documents can only be issued if there is other supporting documentation, such as test reports.

-4. Download a PDF copy of the document after completion and ensure that you maintain backups at all times.
+4. Download a PDF copy of the document or label after completion and ensure that you maintain backups at all times.

 Sources and versions

-1. Each document template is based on legislation texts and/or official guidance pages/documents.
+1. Each document and label template is based on specified parts of legislation texts and/or official guidance pages/documents.

 2. We primarily use data from the following sources:

-3. Each document template entry is based on the source version available at the time of writing.
+3. Each document and label template entry is based on the source version available at the time of creation.

 4. You can find information about the document template versions, sources, and how we manage updates in the following documents: